 So you have a phone, and it’s great.
 And you take the best pictures.
 Amazing!
 Photos are so much fun to take, and look at, and share.
 However, knowing where all your photos are stored, how to delete them, and how to keep them safe is much harder.

-It’s possible you’ve taken a bad selfie, or an embarrassing selfie, or a photo you thought you’d share, but decided against.
+It’s possible you’ve taken a bad or embarrassing selfie, a photo you thought you’d share, but decided against, or even a photo that could put you in danger.
 How can you be sure that those photos are really, truly deleted?

 What happens when I delete a photo or video from my iPhone?

 If you have iCloud Photo Library enabled, deleted photos are placed in the “Recently Deleted” album (both on your phone and in iCloud), where they remain for 30 days.
 After that, they are permanently deleted from both your phone and your iCloud account.
 To delete photos before the 30-day time period is up, delete them from the “Recently Deleted” album.

 If you do not have iCloud Photo Library enabled, the photo is available on your phone in the “Recently Deleted” album for 30 days.
 You can delete it permanently from that album.
 The photo will never be in iCloud Photo Library in this case.

 If you have added a photo to your “My Photo Stream”, you will need to go to that photo stream and delete it from there.